 Nonimmigrants at a U.S. port of entry who are not required to obtain nonimmigrant visas: file Form I-212 in person at a CBP-designated port of entry or a CBP-designated preclearance office, which will then forward it to the CBP/ARO for adjudication.

 Adjustment of status applicants who are physically present in the U.S. and are inadmissible only under INA section 212(a)(9)(A): file Form I-212 with the USCIS office having jurisdiction over the Form I-485 adjustment of status application, which will adjudicate both applications.

-Applying for an I-212 waiver involves more than just submitting the form and documents listed in the instructions.
+Applying for an I-212 waiver or Consent to Reapply involves more than just submitting the form and/or documents listed in the instructions.
 True success in obtaining an I-212 waiver is more likely when you have experienced counsel.

-When you need the I-212 waiver to reenter the U.S., consult an immigration attorney at least once and, preferably, hire a reputable one to guide you through the process from start to finish.
+When you need the I-212 waiver or Consent to Reapply to reenter the U.S., consult an immigration attorney at least once and, preferably, hire a reputable one to guide you through the process from start to finish.

 For more information on what to submit with your application and why seeking counsel helps, read our related article, What should you to get your I-212 Waiver?